 If you decide to edit Coaching Profiles, you will probably want to do separate profiles for the first and second halves.
-For example, on 4th down on the defensive 10 yard line with 10 seconds to go in the half and trailing by 6, you might settle for a field goal in the first half, but you would definitely go for the touchdown in the second half.
+For example, on 4th down on the defensive 10 yard line with 10 seconds to go in the half and trailing by 6, you might settle for a field picked in the NFL draft.
+Four, including Rookie of the Year FB John Brockington, went in the first round.